silas/rock/docs/rock/index.md

 The build command is used to get the project into a state where it can run.

-There are two primary types of builds, a developer build (`rock build`) and a deployment build (`rock build --deployment`).
-In most runtimes the primary difference between the builds is that the deployment build requires a lock file (e.g. `Gemfile.lock`, `npm-shrinkwrap.json`), but the distinction can also be exploited to setup things like commit hooks or build static resources.
+There are two primary types of builds, a developer build (`rock build`), and a deployment build (`rock build --deployment`).
+In most runtimes the primary difference between these builds is the requirement of a lock file in the deployment build (e.g. `Gemfile.lock`, `npm-shrinkwrap.json`), but the distinction can also be exploited to setup things like commit hooks or build static resources.

 ``` yaml
 runtime: node08